ebebbington/denv-creator/README.md

 **Notes**
 * Remember to adjust certain files, such as the `docker-compose.yml` file to specify what services depend on what
-* Also, if you are seperating source code for each container, remember to modif the related values inside the `docker-compose.yml` file
+* Also, if you are separating source code for each container, remember to modif the related values inside the `docker-compose.yml` file

 # File Structure